 #2 There’s no way you can save the previous versions of your current copy.
 Once you’ve made any changes, the older copy is gone forever.

 #3 You can’t share your content and collaborate with others.
+If you enjoy collaborative tools like Google docs, then FocusWriter isn’t for you.

 #4 Interchanging different sections in the same document is also a pain.
 Unlike Scrivener, where all you need to do is drag and drop; you have to follow the traditional ‘Cut and Paste’ method on FocusWriter.